Blane245/musicgenerator/notes.md

 - A recent Files capability was implemented.
 This required the services of a file server app running on the local machine on port 6001.
 Details on how to install and run this server is forthcoming.
 - Preview source duration reflects whether the source is looping or not
 - GUI updates to the Generator Add/Modify dialog
+- The time line pan and zoom setting are now part of the save composition.